Greece's Tsipras asserts control over party with congress vote

 Left Platform is demanding Syriza abandon talks with lenders immediately and had proposed an ordinary party congress to determine the party's course.

-A regular congress would have favored the far-left, with the same members who attended two years ago returning to vote on Syriza's future.
+A regular congress would have favoured the far-left, with the same members who attended two years ago returning to vote on Syriza's future.

 Forced to rely on opposition support in parliament to pass austerity and reform packages, Tsipras is widely expected to call early elections to consolidate his grip on the party once he has agreed the third bailout package with lenders.